 Scotland, the fabled land for every golfer.
-From Seve Ballesteros to Zach Johnston, all the way back to Gary Player and Jack Nicklaus, each golfing great has their own story to tell of this historic nation.
+From Steve Ballesteros to Zach Johnston, all the way back to Gary Player and Jack Nicklaus, each golfing great has their own story to tell of this historic nation.

 It seems appropriate then, after the recent 150th anniversary of his last Open Championship win, that Old Tom Morris’ homeland celebrate the incredible legacy and ingenuity of the man who is rightly remembered as one of the architects of the modern game.

-Old Tom was one of the founding fathers of The Open Championship in 1960 and won the competition four times, before going on to create and refine some of the world’s most famous courses.
-To celebrate the milestone anniversary we have created the Morris Package, designed to celebrate the legacy of Old Tom and give you a once in a lifetime experience across a selection of golf’s most famous sites.
+Old Tom was one of the founding fathers of The Open Championship in 1860 and won the competition four times, before going on to create and refine some of the world’s most famous courses.
+To celebrate the milestone anniversary, we have created the Morris Package, designed to celebrate the legacy of Old Tom and give you a once in a lifetime experience across a selection of golf’s most famous sites.